AutomatedLab/AutomatedLab/Help/AutomatedLabDefinition/en-us/Get-LabMachineDefinition.md

 ```

 ### -Role
-The roles to filter the machine definitions on
+The roles to filter the machine definitions on.
+See `[enum]::GetValues([AutomatedLab.Roles])`
+or <https://automatedlab.org/en/latest/Wiki/Roles/roles/> for more information.

 ```yaml
 Type: Roles